EdgarJRobles/quetzal/cut_list/README.md

 ## Use Nesting
 The Option "Use Nesting" allows to specify the maximum length of the Stock Material and allows for optimizing of the available material.\
 The cut Width will be added to each piece to account for the saw thickness.\
-The list will be seperated into Sections and shows the Used Length and the Parts that can be cut from the Stock Material.\
+The list will be separated into Sections and shows the Used Length and the Parts that can be cut from the Stock Material.\
 The position number of a piece will be the same on every stock material beam.

 ### Example with Nesting & Group Party by Size